Determine the currently protected area

 Now that you have a polygon representing the country of Kenya and a polygon representing the protected areas in Kenya, you can calculate the percentage of Kenya that is currently under some protection.

-The coordinate system for this data is Web Mercator, which is not ideal for area calculations, so you will add a field to contain a geodetically calculated area. - Click Add.
+The area of the feature is 586683013946.813599 square meters, as meters are the linear units of the coordinate system of this layer.
+The coordinate system for this data is Web Mercator, which is not ideal for area calculations, so you will add a field to contain a geodetically calculated area.

 - In the Fields list, for Field Name, type Area_KM.